velletti/ke_questionnaire/README.md

 This is NOT the offical Version of ke_questionnaire!
 =======================================================
-I just made a fork and made changes, that enables the USE of TYPO3 8-LTS
-Actual development is only on Branch TYPO3-9-LTS
+I just made a fork and made changes, that enables the USE of TYPO3 8-LTS  (and now also LTS 9 ) Actual development is only on Branch TYPO3-9-LTS

 Adjustments for LTS 10 are planned for Q1 / 2021.

 ================================================